Travel Trailer Fridges

-Make caravan fridges work as claimed – three-way fridges and climate class
+Make travel trailer fridges work as claimed – three-way fridges and climate class

 Three-way fridges maintain cooling over tightly defined ambient temperatures.
 These are four (CEN standard) Climate Classes.
 The ‘SN’, and ‘N’ (Sub Normal, and Normal) units work up to 32° C; ‘ST’, (Sub Tropical) up to 36° C. ‘T’-rated (Tropical) up to 43° C. (T- and ST rated fridges do not work that well below 14°-18° C.) Only ‘Climate Class T’ cool satisfactorily in north and north-west Australia (or tropical areas generally).

 Three-way fridges are available in Australia from Chescold, Dometic and Indel.
 They have an unfair reputation for poor cooling due either to buying one of the wrong Climate Class and/or poor installation.
 Three-way fridges meet their claims but must be installed as shown above to do so.